 The default for Bulk recording mode is that 100% of the calls that match the recording criteria are recorded (subject to capacity limitations).
+If screen recording is licensed and the recorder can determine which recordable screen is associated with a call, then 100% of these screens will also be recorded.

-If licensed for this optional feature, you can specify what percentage of such calls are recorded.
-This can be set overall and/or for specific bulk recording targets.
+If licensed for this optional feature, you can specify what percentage of such calls have their audio recorded and, of those, what percentage also have their screen recorded (where possible).
+These two thresholds can be set overall and/or for specific bulk recording targets.